 ➡️ I want a simple design ❌

-An email / a draft after the calls documenting the discussion - Always document the discussion to map the result.
-It could be from either of the sides.
-When we discuss, a number of ideas get thrown on the table.
-By the end, though, we feel everything is clear to everyone, but the clarity scale could be different.
+Always document the discussion to map the result.
+It could be from either of the side.
+When a team discusses, a number of ideas are thrown on the table.
+By the end, we feel everything is clear to everyone, but the clarity scale could be different.
 Therefore, the best way is to document the call/meeting to conclude the discussion's outcome.

-Never change references midway until there is a functional reason behind it.
-In design, you can always find something better than your current reference, but don't get pulled to that idea.
+Until and unless there is a functional reason adhere to the design references selected before.
+You can always find something better than your current reference, but don't get pulled to that idea.
 This practice creates an untamed circle where you like something; you try to design like that.
 Meanwhile, you like something else and start moving in that direction, leading to confusion and unsatisfied results.